 3.PDF Editing Software

-This is more of a luxury item, but if you're serious about going paperless, it is very helpful to have some software that will allow you to edit pdf documents without having to print them off and re-scan them.
+This is more of a luxury item, but if you're serious about going paperless, it is very helpful to have software that allows you to edit PDF documents without having to print them off and re-scan them.

 If you're using a Mac, the native software will allow you to do most of the basic edits you'll need to do, with the flexibility to edit, delete, add, insert, rotate, highlight, and recognize text (among many other things) on the pages you scan into your system.